 But what if we told you the key to reducing your acne-prone skin was to cover it in a thick layer of oil?
 Because that’s exactly what the internet is doing, and faces are being transformed practically overnight.

-It’s called the oil cleansing method (OCM, if you want to be Internet), and it has spurred thousands and thousands of blog posts and Reddit discussions for being a complete skin-changer for virtually all complexions, especially the acne-prone.
+It’s called the oil cleansing method (or OCM), and it has spurred thousands and thousands of blog posts and Reddit discussions for being a complete skin-changer for virtually all complexions, especially the acne-prone.
 The actual “how” of OCM is pretty straight-forward: Just massage a palmful of oil—we’ll get to the specific oils in a second—over your dirty, makeup-covered face for a few minutes, gently wipe off the oil with a warm microfiber cloth, massage another palmful of oil into your skin for another few minutes, then wipe off the oil again, re-wetting the cloth and re-wiping until most of the excess oil (but not all!) is gone.
 That’s it.
-But then the magic happens.
+Then the magic happens.